 If you are interested in learning more about handling finances in retirement, where to retire, common medical issues, Social Security, Medicare and more, use the tabs or pull down menu at the top of the page to find links to hundreds of additional articles.

-Watch for my book, Retirement Awareness, which is being published by Griffin Publishing and Watering Seeds and will be available in the fall of 2017.
+Watch for my book, Retirement Awareness, which is being published by Griffin Publishing and will be available in 2018.

 You are reading from the blog: http://www.baby-boomer-retirement.com